Probing the Schwarzschild black hole immersed in a dark matter halo through astrophysical tests: Conclusions

 Our analysis of QPOs shows that epicyclic frequencies can carry a clear halo signature and indicates that increasing either the halo radius $r_s$ or density $\rho_s$ raises the vertical (latitudinal) epicyclic frequency $\nu_\theta$, while it lowers the radial frequency $\nu_r$.
 This behavior explained by the extra gravitational pull of the DM halo, which shifts the innermost stable circular orbit ($r_{\text{ISCO}}$) to larger radii.

 Twin-QPO measurements place empirical limits on the halo.
 To constrain the halo parameters empirically, we perform MCMC analysis with the \textit{emcee} sampler \cite{Foreman_Mackey_2013}.
 Figure \ref{Fig.mcmc} presents the posterior distributions for four Galactic microquasars, including GRO J1655-40, GRS 1915+105, XTE J1859+226, and XTE J1550-564.
-The corresponding best-fit and upper limit values are listed in Table \ref{table:best-fit}.
-Using these data, we compute model QPO frequencies and compare them with the observed values, as shown in Fig.~\ref{Fig.bestFit}.
-The match is in good agreement with GRS 1915+105 and remains satisfactory for GRO J1655-40, whereas discrepancies persist for XTE J1550-564 and XTE J1859-226.
+The corresponding best-fit and upper limit values are listed in Table \ref{table:best-fit2}.
+Using these data, we computed model QPO frequencies and compared them with the observed values, as shown in Fig.~\ref{Fig.bestFit}.
+We showed that the FR model provides the best fit for GRS~1915+105 and yields reasonably good agreement for GRO~J1655-40, while noticeable discrepancies remain for XTE~J1550-564 and XTE~J1859+226.
 Our combined geodesic analysis and constraints using the data of QPOs demonstrate that timelike orbits and epicyclic oscillations around a BH can serve as sensitive probes of the surrounding DM halo.

-It must be emphasized that the analyses conducted on the time-like geodesics of particles and the QPOs generated by particles' epicyclic motion around the BH surrounded by a Dehnen-type DM halo and the constraints on the DM halo parameters by adapting the observed frequencies of these mentioned microquasars are of significant astrophysical importance.
-The results improve our understanding of dark matter and enable us to discriminate the Dehnen-type DM halo from alternative halo profiles, which could be crucial for identifying DM signatures in future analysis and astronomical observations.
+Overall, our results enhance our understanding of dark matter and enable us to discriminate the Dehnen-type DM halo from alternative halo profiles, which could be crucial for identifying DM signatures in future analysis and astronomical observations.

 \acknowledgments